Cyber Forensics

 Mftparser

-This command is used to scan the MFT entries in the memory dump and prints out the information for certain types of file attributes.
+This command scans the MFT entries in the memory dump and prints out the information for certain types of file attributes.

 Author: Jeenali Kothari is a Digital Forensics enthusiast and enjoys technical content writing.
 You can reach her on Here